-- You can select a series of guide by holding the Shift key, clicking on the first guide you want to select, then clicking on the last guide you want to select.
+- You can select multiple guides by holding the Ctrl (Windows/Linux) or ${\mathbb H}$ (macOS) key and clicking on each guide you want to select. - You can select a series of guide by holding the Shift key, clicking on the first guide you want to select, then clicking on the last guide you want to select.
 Every guide inbetween will also be selected. - 2.
-Do one of the following: - In the Guides view, click on the 🗐 Menu button and select Copy. - Press Ctrl + C (Windows/Linux) or $\mathbb{H}$ + C (macOS). - 3.
+Do one of the following: - In the Guides view, click on the ∃ Menu button and select Copy. - Press Ctrl + C (Windows/Linux) or $\mathbb{H}$ + C (macOS). - 3.
 In the top menu, select File > Open and open a different Harmony scene. - 4.
 In the Guides view, click on the guides list to set the focus on it.
 If the guides list already contains guide, select a guide that will act as an insertion point. - 5.
-Do one of the following: - In the Guides view, click on the 🖹 Menu button and select Paste.
+Do one of the folliowing: - In the Guides view, dick on the ∃ Menu button and select Paste. - Press Ctrl + V (Windows/Linux) or $\mathbb{H}$ + V (macOS).